Skip to main content

 Information:

-Finish the course of antibiotics even if the boil goes away.
-If you do not, the infection could return.
+Finish the course of antibiotics even if the boils go away.
+The infection can return if you stop treatment too soon.

 Treating recurring boils and carbuncles

-If you keep getting boils or carbuncles, you're likely to need further treatment.
+If you keep getting boils or carbuncles, talk to your GP.
+They can recommend further treatment.

-Most people who keep getting boils are carriers of staphylococcus aureus (staph bacteria).
-This means they have staph bacteria living on their skin or inside their nose.
+Most people who keep getting boils are carriers of Staphylococcus aureus (staph bacteria).
+Staph bacteria live on the skin or inside the nose.

 An antiseptic soap can kill the bacteria on the skin.